visgl/deck.gl/docs/developer-guide/custom-layers/prop-types.md

   + `value` - the new value of this prop
   + `oldValue` - the previous value of this prop
   + `propType` - this prop type definition
-- `deprecatedFor` (string|array, optional) - mark this prop as deprecated.
+- `deprecatedFor` (string | string[], optional) - mark this prop as deprecated.
 The value is the new prop name(s) that this prop has been deprecated for.
 If the old prop is supplied instead of the new one, its value will be transferred to the new prop.
 The user will get a warning about the deprecation.
 - Any additional options, see individual types below.

 ### Built-in Types